ForbodingAngel/underscores.sass/README.md

 You will need this grunt module: https://www.npmjs.org/package/grunt-contrib-compass ($ npm install grunt-contrib-compass )

+Install the browser plugin for livereload (this is necessary until I figure out how to get the tiny livereload plugin to work): http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions

 Next, just dump these contents into your theme folder and start grunt from your theme folder.

 Profit???